 - 1. Coursework.
-TGS requires a minimum of nine courses (not 590 research units) to be completed for a letter grade (e.g. A, B, C).
+TGS requires a minimum of 9 units of coursework to be completed for a letter grade (not 590 research units) if the student joins NU with a MS degree, or 12 units of coursework if the student joins NU with no MS degree.
+It is CEE policy that all incoming PhD students complete no fewer than 9 course units in the first academic year of study.
 Transfer credits are not allowed.
-Individual programs may require more than nine units.
-It is CEE policy that all incoming PhD students complete no fewer than 9 course units in the first academic year of study.
-Students completing a MS degree in the same program along the way to earning a PhD may be able to use some of the MS coursework to meet the coursework requirement, depending on the guidelines of the individual program and consent of the advisor.
-Students should check with the program area website for more details. - 2.
+Individual CEE program areas may require more coursework.
+Students should check with the program area coordinator for more details.
+Students completing a MS degree in the same program along the way to earning a PhD may be able to use some of the MS coursework to meet the PhD coursework requirements, depending on the guidelines of the individual program and consent of the advisor. - 2.
 Candidacy.
 Admission to Candidacy is a milestone where faculty assess whether a student has acquired sufficient knowledge and experience to proceed with PhD research.
 The initial offer of admission to the PhD program does not guarantee Admission to Candidacy.
 The process for admission to candidacy is: - a.
-PhDs should be considered for Admission to Candidacy following completion of the required coursework (see item 2 above).
-The Admission to Candidacy process should not extend beyond the 4th academic quarter of study (i.e. December of second year of study) for a student with a previously earned MS degree, or the 6th academic quarter of study (i.e. June of second year of study) for a student who entered with no MS. - b.
+PhDs should be considered for Admission to Candidacy following completion of the required coursework (see item 1 above).
+The Admission to Candidacy process should not extend beyond the 4th academic quarter of study (i.e., December of second year of study) for a student with a previously earned MS degree, or the 6th academic quarter of study (i.e., June of second year of study) for a student who entered with no MS. - b.
 PhD students must meet TGS's English Proficiency requirement (international PhD students only). - c.
 PhD students must have a research advisor who has agreed to supervise their PhD studies before consideration. - d.
 Admission to Candidacy requires passing the Qualifying Exam.
-The Qualifying Exam is held with a committee of at least three faculty members, one of whom (not the advisor) will be designated as Chair.
+The Qualifying/Candidacy Exam is held with a committee of at least three faculty members, one of whom (not the advisor) will be designated as Chair.
+Depending on the program area, the advisor may not be part of the committee.
 The Qualifying Exam is not open to the public.
-The subject matter of the Qualifying Exam will be tailored to the research area, and will involve a research task, written report, oral presentation, and/or oral examination of the student's work. - i.
+The subject matter of the Qualifying Exam will be tailored to the research area, and will involve a research task, written report, oral presentation, and/or oral examination of the student's work.
+Individual CEE program areas follow specific procedures to organize the logistical and technical details of the Qualifying Exam.
+Students should discuss these procedures with their program area coordinator and prepare for the exam accordingly. - i.
 The grades for the Qualifying Exam are: pass, provisional pass, and fail; occasionally a high pass will be awarded to those students who perform extraordinarily well.
 A grade of pass means the Qualifying Exam requirement is satisfied.
-Students will be notified of the exam outcome, both verbally and in writing, at the conclusion of the exam. - ii.
-Students receiving a provisional pass grade are given conditions and a time interval under which a passing grade will be awarded.
-Although the Qualifying Exam requirement will not be satisfied until these conditions are met, a re-take of the Qualifying Exam is not required.
-The Chair of the examining committee will monitor the completion of the conditions. - iii.
-A student receiving a grade of fail on the Qualifying Exam may retake the exam once; a second failing grade will result in the student not being allowed to continue in the PhD program.
-It is recommended that the exam be retaken within one quarter of the first attempt.
+In most cases, students will be notified of the exam outcome at the conclusion of the exam.
+In case of exams requiring further assessment by the committee, the outcomes will be notified in written form no later than two weeks after the conclusion of the exam. - ii.
+Students receiving a provisional pass grade are given conditions and a time interval under which a passing grade may be awarded.
+The Chair of the examination committee will monitor the completion of the said conditions.